ArenKDesai/Aren-s-Notes/os lec.md

-We want to avoid "Heisenbugs" (bugs from non-deterministic concurrency), so we turn to
+We want to avoid "Heisenbugs" (bugs from non-deterministic concurrency), so we turn to atomic code in unin